Grandfield & Dodd LLC Boosts Stake in Albemarle Co. (NYSE:ALB)

 Grandfield & Dodd LLC raised its position in Albemarle Co.
 (NYSE:ALB – Free Report) by 0.2% during the first quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
 The firm owned 136,502 shares of the specialty chemicals company’s stock after purchasing an additional 303 shares during the quarter.
 Albemarle accounts for approximately 2.1% of Grandfield & Dodd LLC’s holdings, making the stock its 11th biggest holding.
 Grandfield & Dodd LLC’s holdings in Albemarle were worth $30,173,000 at the end of the most recent quarter.

-A number of other hedge funds and other institutional investors also recently added to or reduced their stakes in the company.
-Activest Wealth Management bought a new position in Albemarle in the 1st quarter worth about $25,000.
-Core Alternative Capital grew its stake in Albemarle by 342.9% in the 1st quarter.
-Core Alternative Capital now owns 124 shares of the specialty chemicals company’s stock worth $27,000 after acquiring an additional 96 shares in the last quarter.
+Other hedge funds and other institutional investors also recently added to or reduced their stakes in the company.
+Activest Wealth Management purchased a new stake in Albemarle in the 1st quarter worth about $25,000.
+Core Alternative Capital raised its position in Albemarle by 342.9% in the 1st quarter.
+Core Alternative Capital now owns 124 shares of the specialty chemicals company’s stock worth $27,000 after purchasing an additional 96 shares during the period.
 Covestor Ltd grew its stake in Albemarle by 51.2% in the 1st quarter.
 Covestor Ltd now owns 130 shares of the specialty chemicals company’s stock worth $29,000 after acquiring an additional 44 shares in the last quarter.
 Artemis Wealth Advisors LLC bought a new position in Albemarle in the 1st quarter worth about $35,000.
 Finally, McIlrath & Eck LLC grew its stake in Albemarle by 39.0% in the 4th quarter.
 McIlrath & Eck LLC now owns 164 shares of the specialty chemicals company’s stock worth $36,000 after acquiring an additional 46 shares in the last quarter.
 87.03% of the stock is owned by hedge funds and other institutional investors.

-The company also recently announced a quarterly dividend, which was paid on Monday, July 3rd.
-Shareholders of record on Friday, June 16th were paid a dividend of $0.40 per share.
+The firm also recently declared a quarterly dividend, which was paid on Monday, July 3rd.
+Investors of record on Friday, June 16th were given a dividend of $0.40 per share.
+The ex-dividend date of this dividend was Thursday, June 15th.
 This represents a $1.60 dividend on an annualized basis and a yield of 0.67%.
-The ex-dividend date was Thursday, June 15th.
-Albemarle’s dividend payout ratio (DPR) is presently 5.13%.
+Albemarle’s payout ratio is presently 5.13%.

-A number of equities analysts have recently issued reports on the stock.
-UBS Group upgraded shares of Albemarle from a “neutral” rating to a “buy” rating and increased their price objective for the company from $196.00 to $225.00 in a research note on Thursday, May 18th.
-BMO Capital Markets dropped their price objective on shares of Albemarle from $325.00 to $300.00 in a research note on Friday, May 5th.
-Bank of America upgraded shares of Albemarle from an “underperform” rating to a “neutral” rating and increased their price objective for the company from $195.00 to $200.00 in a research note on Monday, May 8th.
-Wells Fargo & Company dropped their price objective on shares of Albemarle from $350.00 to $277.00 and set an “overweight” rating on the stock in a research note on Thursday, April 6th.
-Finally, Robert W. Baird upgraded shares of Albemarle from a “neutral” rating to an “outperform” rating and increased their price objective for the company from $222.00 to $288.00 in a research note on Monday, May 15th.
+A number of equities analysts have commented on ALB shares.
+BMO Capital Markets dropped their target price on shares of Albemarle from $325.00 to $300.00 in a research note on Friday, May 5th.
+HSBC dropped their target price on shares of Albemarle from $360.00 to $300.00 in a research note on Friday, June 23rd.
+Robert W. Baird upgraded shares of Albemarle from a “neutral” rating to an “outperform” rating and increased their price objective for the company from $222.00 to $288.00 in a research note on Monday, May 15th.
+Deutsche Bank Aktiengesellschaft dropped their price objective on shares of Albemarle from $240.00 to $205.00 in a research note on Monday, May 8th.
+Finally, Citigroup assumed coverage on shares of Albemarle in a research note on Tuesday, June 13th.
+They set a “buy” rating and a $260.00 price objective on the stock.
 Two equities research analysts have rated the stock with a sell rating, six have assigned a hold rating and thirteen have issued a buy rating to the company.
 According to data from MarketBeat, Albemarle currently has an average rating of “Moderate Buy” and an average target price of $282.90.

 Albemarle Profile